 How the calculation works:

 Each federal, state and institutional financial aid program has requirements for enrollment.
-The Financial Aid Office monitors your enrollment throughout the semester.
+The Office of Financial Aid monitors your enrollment throughout the semester.

 Adjustments to financial aid awarded for the semester will be done to reflect the number of credit hours for which a student is enrolled as of Census Day.
 Please refer to the Academic Calendar for the specific dates.